Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 Step 4 — Verify DMV notification.
 Your insurer should electronically notify your state DMV of the reinstated coverage.
 In some states, failure to do this can trigger a registration suspension.

 Step 5 — Review your policy for updated discounts.
 Your driving profile may have changed.
-You may now qualify for low-mileage discounts, safe driver programs, or other savings.
-Ask your agent to review your full policy.
-Comparing options is also smart — check how military car insurance rates and discounts compare across providers.
+You may now qualify for low-mileage discounts, USAA's SafePilot telematics program (10% at enrollment, up to 30% off at renewal with no rate penalty for poor scores), or other savings.
+Ask your agent to do a full policy review.
+Comparing options is also smart — explore how military car insurance benefits differ across providers before committing.

 Pincher's Pro Tip